Sustain a healthy lifestyle in Ambient Assisted Living and Active Healthy Ageing.

 Achieving the overall goals of the action line requires close collaboration in the knowledge triangle of Education, Research and Business (ERB).
 It is essential to collaborate and to involve Health & Wellbeing providers in this ERB triangle of cooperation.
 Partners that work together in the action line come from Industry, Resarch and Business.

-Read the article about how EIT ICT Labs Master School students delivered a business solution to the action line Health & Wellbeing.
-Watch the video impression on the Wellbeing Innovation Camp 2013.
+A nice impression on how the ERB integration works in practice has to be found in an article about how EIT ICT Labs Master School students delivered a business solution to the action line Health & Wellbeing.
+Watch also the video impression on the Wellbeing Innovation Camp 2013.

 The focal areas of HWB activities are: Mental-, Physical-, and Social Wellbeing.
 The activities will involve and deploy EIT ICT Labs education, research and business catalysts as much as possible.
 This relates to the exploration of opportunities like innovation radars patent & standard boosters, business development and inclusion and scaling up of local initiatives into the EIT ICT Lab ecosystems.
 The main drive is to achieve a breakthrough in the fragmented Ambient Assisted Living for the Active Healthy Ageing market by dealing with the technical, legal, cultural, international and other barriers including the mobilisation, strengthening & integration of local HWB business communities.

 Mental Wellbeing – Enabling people to create optimum balance in life to deal with the challenges of every-day life.